My Experiences Working Here In China

 Don’t be afraid to say hello to the kids.
 They just might surprise you.
 Thank you for your time today.Kenneth E. David II

 This article was written by Kenneth E. David II.
 Kenneth is currently an SDE teacher and he is a great asset to our team.
-Thanks for giving us your experience of working in China
+Thanks for giving us your experience of work in China